MohammadKhodadad/Simple_NLP/README.md

 3) changed the design of the model
 4) wrote a similarity function at the end
 5) imported genism and tested the results with genism
+6) Since results were good, trained GENISM with data, and the result was bad again :).
+(DATA ISSUE)

 ## Result: